What is the difference between a Skin Type and Skin Condition?

-A skin type can stay the same forever or may change over periods of time, such as 8-10 years or so.
-For your everyday skincare, maintenance and long term preventative care, it is important to understand your present skin type, not to be confused with a present skin condition, to mindfully care for your skin and understand the way internal and external factors can affect your complexion.
+A skin type can stay the same forever or may change slowly over periods of time, such as 8-10 years.
+For daily skincare, maintenance and long term preventative care, it is important to understand your current skin type, not to be confused with a present skin condition in order to mindfully care for your skin and understand the way internal and external factors can affect your complexion.
 Skin types can be balanced, regulated and are the foundation for treating your skin.

-Normal | rosy, clear surface and minimal pore size.
+Rosy, clear surface and minimal pore size.

-Combination | oily z-tone, cheeks and eye area tend to be more dry.
+Oily z-tone, cheeks and eye area tend to be more dry.

-Dry | lack of moisture, visible dryness, tight pores and skin, flaking and in more severe cases, burning and itching may occur.
+Lack of moisture, visible dryness, tight pores and skin, flaking and in more severe cases, burning and itching may occur.

-Oily | thick skin, larger pores, oily surface, shiny, prone to blackheads, congestion and acne.
+Thick skin, larger pores, oily surface, shiny, prone to blackheads, congestion and acne.

-Sensitive | thinner skin, delicate, fair complexion, red-heads, prone to redness, blotchiness and reactivity.
+Thinner skin, delicate, fair complexion, red-heads, prone to redness, blotchiness and reactivity.

 We develop skin conditions over time from lifestyle habits, hormones, diet factors, product usage, sun exposure, climate, etc. Skin conditions can be treated, change and can diminish over time with correct treatment.

 Lack of water, visible fine lines, dull complexion (surface oilyness can still be present due to skin seeking hydration by producing an unbalanced excess of oil)

-Congestion/Acne | breakouts, blackheads and cystic acne.
+Breakouts, blackheads and cystic acne.
 Oily skin types are prone to these skin conditions but every skin type can definitely experience these conditions.

-Hyper-pigmentation | sun spots commonly creep up from sun exposure and another common form of these spots are known as post-inflammatory-hyperpigmentation, dark spots left on the skin after blemishes and acne breakouts have healed.
+Sun spots commonly creep up from sun exposure and another common form of these spots are known as post-inflammatory-hyperpigmentation, dark spots left on the skin after blemishes and acne breakouts have healed.

-Sensitized | not to be confused with an actual sensitive skin type, skin may become sensitized over time from incorrect product usage, harsh climate conditions, dietary intolerances, prescription drugs, as well as internal and external skin prescriptions such as retin-a, accutane, anti-biotics, steriods, etc.
+Not to be confused with an actual sensitive skin type, skin may become sensitized over time from incorrect product usage, harsh climate conditions, dietary intolerances, internal prescription drugs, as well as external skin prescriptions such as retin-a, accutane, anti-biotics, steriods, etc.